 Searching for petrol that will suit your older car?
-While you won’t be able to find leaded petrol in Australia, you can find petrol stations near you offering great prices through our free fuel comparison service.
+While you won’t be able to find leaded petrol in Australia, you can find petrol stations near you offering great prices through our free fuel comparison service in our Simples app.

 Simply enter your postcode and select a fuel type.
 In seconds, our handy tool reveals where some of the cheaper petrol stations are near you, so could save money the next time you fill up.